The best smartwatches for superyacht owners

 Samsung Gear S2, £12,500, De Grisogono

 It may seem obvious but if you’re one of the thousands of people who already own an iPhone, iPad or MacBook, then investing in a smartwatch from Apple makes sense.
 After the huge popularity of the first Apple Watch, the tech giant has just announced a second generation of the smartwatch that puts greater emphasis on functionality for fitness fanatics.
-Along with all the features of the first model, Apple Watch Series 2 includes built-in GPS, a heart rate sensor, a custom workout app and is water resistant to 50 metres making it the perfect gadget for your superyacht gym.
-Along with the continuation of its luxury partnership with Hermes, Apple has also announced a collaboration with Nike and a special edition of the Apple Watch Series 2 giving you a huge range of options to find the watch you really want.
+Along with all the features of the first two models, Apple Watch Series 3 puts more of a focus on sport function and includes built-in GPS, independent cellular capabilities, a heart rate sensor, a custom workout app, up to 18 hours of battery life and is water resistant to 50 metres making it the perfect gadget for your superyacht gym.

 Frederique Constant Horological Smartwatch